kodadot/nft-gallery/CONTRIBUTING.md

 ### Which issue you should pick?

-We working primarly by two metrics.
-Issues has priorities by labels [p1-p5](https://github.com/kodadot/nft-gallery/labels), **p1 means urgent**, **p5 in research mode**.
+We're working primarily by two metrics.
+Issues have priorities by labels [p1-p5](https://github.com/kodadot/nft-gallery/labels), **p1 means urgent**, **p5 in research mode**.
 Then we have bounties for issues in range of **$ - $$$$$**.

 It's up to you which issue you pick.
-Our **best advice is to pick issues reflecting your skillset and experience if you want to be part of internal team** if you are interested having continuos payroll from us.
+Our **best advice is to pick issues reflecting your skillset and experience if you want to be part of internal team** if you are interested having continuous payroll from us.

 ### Open a pull request

-When you're done making changes and you'd like to propose them for review, use the pull request template to open your PR (Pull Request) against `main` branch.
+When you're done making changes, and you'd like to propose them for review, use the pull request template to open your PR (Pull Request) against `main` branch.

 ### Submit your PR & Get it reviewed